joar/pengar/README.rst

     sqlite3 pengar.sqlite

-and then you can execute queries on the data:
+now you can execute queries on the data:

 .. code-block:: sql